vmware-archive/cascade/README.md

 #### Deprecated Features

 Cascade's Standard Library also impliclty declares two reusable data-structures for communicating back and forth between hardware and software, a memory and a FIFO queue.
 In contrast to the modules described above, these modules are not implicitly instantiated.
 The user may instead instantiate as many as they like. **These features are deprecated and should not be used.
-The preferred method for performing general-purpose portable file I/O is the family of file I/O system tasks described above.**
+The preferred method for performing general-purpose portable file I/O is the family of stream I/O system tasks described above.**

 Cascade memories are dual-port read, single-port write.
 The declaration provided by the Standard Library is shown below.
 ```verilog